cshapard26/ECE1181/_pages/Project/FinalProject.md

 Implement a macro that divides two numbers.
 It should return the whole-number quotient in R6 and the remainder (% or Modulus) in R7.
 You cannot use the division commands or functions already present in ARM.
 You do not need to take input or output from the terminal.
 The code should work by hard-coding 2 numbers into R0 and R1 which are your dividend and divisor, respectively.
 You can view the output in the debugger.

 ## Bubble Sort (3 Credits)*
-You are given a randomized series of numbers.
+You are given a randomized series of numbers, which can be found [here](/ECE1181/pages/Project/BubbleSort).
 Write a program that sorts the numbers using the bubble sort algoritm.
 You can check that you program works using the debugger to view memory, where the sorted elements should be stored.
 Here is a C version of the algorithm to use as pseudocode:
 ```c
 last = num;
 while (last > 0) {